Pavement licence

 What is a pavement licence

-A pavement licence is a licence granted by this authority, or deemed to have been granted, which allows the licence-holder to place removable furniture over certain highways adjacent to the premises in relation to which the application was made, for certain purposes.
+A pavement licence is a licence granted by the local authority, or deemed to have been granted, which allows the licence-holder to place removable furniture over certain highways adjacent to the premises in relation to which the application was made, for certain purposes.
+The Levelling Up and Regeneration Act 2023 makes permanent the provisions set out in the Business and Planning Act (BPA) 2020 that streamlined the process to allow businesses to secure these licences quickly.

 What is the purpose of the new process for pavement licences?

-This new process introduces a streamlined and cheaper route for businesses such as cafés, restaurants and bars to secure a licence to place furniture on the highway.
-This will support them to operate safely while social distancing measures remain in place.
-This will provide much needed income over the summer months and protect as many hospitality jobs as possible.
+The Business and Planning Act process provides a streamlined and cheaper route for businesses such as cafés, restaurants, and bars to secure a licence to place furniture on the highway.
+This will provide much needed income for businesses and protect as many hospitality jobs as possible, particularly during times of increasing living costs.

 Each application will be treated on its own merits.
 Bassetlaw District Council (the Council) reserves the right to refuse applications or to apply such conditions as it thinks fit.
-Applicants should be aware that it will be necessary to display a notice of application for 7 days starting on the day after the application is served on the Council.
+Applicants should be aware that it will be necessary to display a notice of application for 14 days starting on the day after the application is accepted by the Council.

 1. Sole Purpose of the Licence: A Pavement Licence permits the business to use furniture placed on the highway to sell or serve food or drink and/or allow it to be used by people for consumption of food and drink supplied from, or in connection with the use of the premises.
-The licence will expire no later than 30th September 2022.
+The licence will expire no later than 2 years from the date the licence is granted.

 1. Production of the Licence on Demand: The Pavement Licence shall be displayed in the window of the premises to which it relates.
 Any failure to do so may result in an Authorised Officer requiring the removal of the items from the highway.